iandanforth/NAB-detectors/README.md

 are interested in.

 **Example**: an example file containing two files is in `labels/combined_windows_tiny.json`.
-The following command shows you how to run NAB on a subset of labels:
+(Part of the main NAB repository) The following command shows you how to run NAB on a subset of labels:

     cd /path/to/NAB-detectors
-    python run.py -d numenta --detect --windowsFile labels/combined_windows_tiny.json
+    python run.py -d numenta --detect --rootDir path/to/NAB --windowsFile labels/combined_windows_tiny.json

 This will run the `detect` phase of NAB on the data files specified in the above JSON file.
 Note that scoring and normalization are not supported with this option.
 Note also that you may see warning messages regarding the lack of labels for other files.
 You can ignore these warnings.

-### Scoring Detector Output
+### Detector Output

-After running a detector against the data the `NAB-detectors/results` directory will be populated.
+After running a detector against the data the `path/to/NAB/results` directory will be updated with the results for the detector run.

-Optimization and scoring code are stored in the [main NAB repository]() and require Python 3.6+.

-Please follow the instructions on the README there on how to specify a custom results directory.